outdoorsafetylab/moidemd/README.md

 ## How to Run

+If development packages was not installed, you may need the follow runtime depedency packages installed:

+- libevent-2.0-5
+- libgdal1i

 Before running the daemon, you should download [MOI DTM](https://data.gov.tw/dataset/35430) file first.
 For now only the ```dem_20m.tif``` of whole Taiwan island was tested.

 To run a test daemon with ```dem_20m.tif```  on 8080 port: